 Medical Oncology MOC Exam Content

-The detailed Medical Oncology Maintenance of Certification exam blueprint for the traditional MOC exam (pdf) and General Oncology Learning & Assessment (pdf) includes content areas covered and their relative percentages on a typical exam.
+The detailed Medical Oncology Maintenance of Certification exam blueprint for the traditional MOC exam (pdf) includes content areas covered and their relative percentages on a typical exam.

 Multiple editions, or “forms,” of the exam are used, and they may differ in question order and content.
 Some questions require the interpretation of illustrative materials such as electrocardiograms, radiographs and photomicrographs (e.g., blood films, Gram stains, urine sediments).